hayanng/elevador_poo_cplusplus/README.md

 }

-Apliquei no conceito de um elevador.
+* Apliquei no conceito de um elevador.

+* By @hayanngs